And, why Orange Marketing recommends Hubspot 100% over any other website CMS.

 Considering these security issues, it's understandable why many corporate IT groups are hesitant to allow marketers to implement websites on WordPress.
 The risks associated with WordPress can be costly and damaging to a company's reputation.
 That's why Orange Marketing recommends HubSpot CMS Hub as a more secure and reliable alternative.
 With HubSpot's dedicated product team and regular feature releases, you can trust that your website is backed by a company committed to its ongoing development and security.

-Hubspot’s CMS will make corporate I.T. happy.
-Read all about it here, as discussing security bores the crap out of us.
-But let's not overlook the importance of security when it comes to choosing a CMS.
+Migrating from Wordpress to Hubspot CMS will make corporate I.T. happy.
+You can read all about it here, as discussing security bores the crap out of us, but we not overlook the importance of security when it comes to choosing a CMS.
 While it may not be the most exciting topic, it is crucial for the protection of your website and the sensitive data it contains.

-HubSpot CMS Hub understands the significance of security and has implemented various features and protocols to ensure the safety of your website.
-From regular updates and patches to protect against known vulnerabilities, to strong password enforcement and user authentication, HubSpot CMS Hub takes security seriously.
+HubSpot understands the significance of security and has implemented various features and protocols to ensure the safety of your website.
+From regular updates and patches to protect against known vulnerabilities, to strong password enforcement and user authentication, HubSpot CMS takes security seriously.

-One of the key advantages of HubSpot CMS Hub is its ability to handle security concerns behind the scenes, so your team can focus on other aspects of your website without worrying about the technicalities.
+Another key advantage of HubSpot CMS is its ability to handle security concerns behind the scenes, so your team can focus on other aspects of your website without worrying about the technicalities.
 The platform's dedicated product team works tirelessly to address any security issues and releases regular updates to keep your website protected.

 Ah, the wonders of SEO.
 WordPress also relies on plugins to simplify SEO, with Yoast being a popular choice.
 While some SEO plugins come at a cost, others are available for free.
 However, the more plugins you add, the more you have to manage and potentially spend on software expenses.